 Both students and educators alike benefit from building their digital literacy skills, regardless of whether or not they hope to share their videos online.
 With a working knowledge of computers, the Internet, and peripherals — not to mention how to operate and navigate them all safely and responsibly — such a desirable suite of abilities in countless industries today, getting learners familiar with the core tenets as early as possible proves a fruitful endeavor.

 Even the older set looking to score new jobs or simply keep their mind occupied can pick up a few things through video and other digital resources.

 Some students just learn better when viewing animated diagrams, step-by-step how-tos, and other video lessons.
 A well-balanced classroom spreads things out across different styles and creating short movies and lectures reaches out to those with a more visual outlook.
 Cobbling together a video strategy addresses the inherently diverse nature of students’ methods for soaking up information.

-This post was first published in 2012 and recently updated; This post is a cross-post from content partners at onlineuniversities.com
+This post was first published in 2012 and recently updated.
+This post is a cross-post from onlineuniversities.com